jaswdr/blog/content/blog/infra-as-code-using-cdk.md

  ✅  AppStack
 ```

-After finished, you can access your AWS account and go to stacks `CloudFormation` page, there you will see a new `AppStack`, opening this stack page and looking at the resources you will see that the only resource that this stack is managing is the metadata from our previous synthesis.
+After finished, you can access your AWS account and check your stacks in the `CloudFormation` console page, there you will see a new `AppStack`, opening this stack page and looking at the resources you will see that the only resource that this stack is managing is the metadata from our previous synthesis.

 Now that we are able to synthesize our application and deploy it to our account lets see how we can add some AWS services.

-## Adding our first item to our stack
+### Adding our first item to our stack

 If you have followed the previous section you probably have a directory like this: